apohl79/audiogridder/README.md

 **Server Setup:**

-1. Install the PKG on OSX or the Setup EXE on Windows (includes server and plugin binaries).
+1. Install the PKG on OSX or the Setup EXE on Windows.
+(The installer includes the server and plugin binaries.)
-2. **On OSX**: Grant AudioGridderServer the Accessibility permission (System Preferences -> Security & Privacy -> Privacy Tab) - If you upgrade, remove the existing entry and re-add it. **You will not be able to control the remote UI otherwise**.
+2. **On OSX**: Grant AudioGridderServer the "Accessibility" (Mojave, Catalina) and "Screen Recording" (Catalina) permissions (System Preferences -> Security & Privacy -> Privacy Tab) - This is also required after upgrading to a new version! **You will not be able to see/control the remote UI otherwise**.
 3. **On Windows**: It's recommended to deactivate scaling.
+Even though AudioGridder works with scaling enabled, it has a negative impact on the performance.
 4. Run the server
 5. Manage your plugins (if you do not want to enable all plugins).
 6. If you want to run multiple servers on a singel machine, you will